On the embedding complexity of Liouville manifolds: Introduction

 Liouville embeddings also constitute a primary class of morphisms under which functoriality holds for the most widely studied symplectic invariants of Liouville domains, for instance symplectic cohomology, wrapped Fukaya categories and various other invariants built from the theory of pseudoholomorphic curves (see e.g. \cite{Seidel_biased_view,abouzaid2010open}).
-Given a Liouville domain $X$ and a chosen ground ring $\K$, its symplectic cohomology $\sh(X)$ is, among other things, a unital $\K$-algebra whose isomorphism type depends only on $\wh{X}$ up to symplectomorphism.
-A Liouville embedding $X \es X'$ induces a transfer map $\sh(X') \rightarrow \sh(X)$ of unital $\K$-algebras.
+Given a Liouville domain $X$ and a chosen ground ring $\K$, its symplectic cohomology $\sh(X)$ is, among other things, a unital $\K$-algebra whose isomorphism type depends only on $\wh{X}$ up to symplectomorphism.\footnote{In more detail, any two finite type Liouville manifolds which are symplectomorphic are also exact symplectomorphic by \cite[Lem.
+11.2]{cieliebak2012stein}, and hence their symplectic cohomologies are isomorphic by a consequence of Viterbo functoriality as in \cite[\S7b]{Seidel_biased_view}.} A Liouville embedding $X \es X'$ induces a transfer map $\sh(X') \rightarrow \sh(X)$ of unital $\K$-algebras.
 We have also $\sh(B^{2n}) = 0$ and $\sh(D^*Q) \cong H_*(\calL Q)$,\footnote{More precisely, this isomorphism always holds over $\K=\Z/2$, and it holds for more general $\K$ if $Q$ is Spin, whereas the general case necessitates using a twisted coefficient system.} where $\calL Q$ denotes the free loop space of $Q$.
 Combining these properties gives an elegant proof of Gromov's theorem as follows.
 Given a hypothetical exact Lagrangian $L \subset \C^n$, the transfer map $\sh(\C^n) \rightarrow \sh(D^*_\eps L)$ is necessarily the zero map.
 This forces the unit in $\sh(D^*_\eps L)$ to be zero, and hence $H_*(\calL L) =0$, but this is never the case.

 The argument in the preceding paragraph can be formalized into the following simple but surprisingly powerful observation: \begin{observation} Given a Liouville embedding $X \es X'$, if $\sh(X') = 0$, then we must also have $\sh(X) = 0$. \end{observation} \NI For example, every Weinstein domain is diffeomorphic to one which is {\em flexible} \cite[\S11.8]{cieliebak2012stein}, with the ball and more generally subcritical Weinstein domains arising as special cases.
 Since flexible Weinstein domains have vanishing symplectic cohomology (see \cite[\S3.3]{murphy2018subflexible}), we immediately extend Gromov's theorem to find that there are no exact Lagrangians in any flexible Weinstein domain.